geddski/macros/README.md

 This macro creates a copy of the current line, comments out the original line, and moves the cursor down to the copy.

 Your macros can run any built-in VS Code action, and even actions from other extensions.
-To see all the names of possible actions VS Code can run, see `Default Keyboard Shortcuts` (Code > Preferences > Keyboard Shortcuts)
+To see all the names of possible actions VS Code can run, see `Default Keyboard Shortcuts` (Code|File > Preferences > Keyboard Shortcuts)

 Give your macros names that briefly describe what they do.

 ## Add Keybindings to Run your Macros

-in `keybindings.json` (Code > Preferences > Keyboard Shortcuts) add bindings to your macros:
+in `keybindings.json` (Code|File > Preferences > Keyboard Shortcuts) add bindings to your macros:

 ```json
 {